WIC (Women, Infants and Children)

 WIC children start school with improved ability to learn.

 WIC families are connected to local resources.

 The WIC staff are flexible with appointment space and family’s needs.

 - Nutrition tips for a healthy pregnancy and for feeding young children

 - Breastfeeding tips, support and breast pumps

 - Ability to purchase $50-$100 of Healthy foods a month with an easy-to-use EBT style card

 - Lots of referrals based on individual goals

-- Confidence that you doing your best by your family and ideas for finding help.
+- Confidence that you are doing your best by your family and have ideas for finding help

 - Access to on-site assistance with Apple Health insurance and Food Stamps